broadinstitute/epi-wdl-workshop/README.md

 We will pre-create a demo project to run example workflows.
-After the workshop, you can create a separate project and run the same scripts to set it up.
+After the workshop, you can create a separate project and run the same script to set it up.

 1)  Install [Google Cloud SDK](https://cloud.google.com/sdk/).